MakeAllTheProjects/node-react-heroku-template/README.md

 6. In `client` run ```yarn start```

-*If you have set up successfully localhost:3000 should have a blue banner that reads **hello world**.*
+*If you have set up successfully localhost:3000 should have a purple banner that reads **hello world**.*

 This template uses a simple express server with a React frontend using SCSS.
 The state management in the example is hooks based.
 If you are using this for a larger app I recommend moving the reducer(s) to their own file.